 - Speakers at industry events

-Here is a basic letter you can use to personalize your message based on your specific interview, plus the tips mentioned above:
+Here is a basic thank you letter/email template you can use to personalize your message based on your specific interview, plus the tips mentioned above:

 Dear Mr./Ms. [interviewer’s name],